Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Detailed objective values per instance

-\section{Detailed Objective Values per Instance}
+\section{Detailed objective values per instance}

-In most cases the best and the second best results have been obtained by \emph{Our(best)} and \emph{Our(worst)} computed based on \todo{10} runs of \emph{Our} algorithm.
+In most cases the best and the second best results have been obtained by \emph{GREEDA (best)} and \emph{GREEDA (worst)} computed based on 10 runs of our sequential variant of \emph{GREEDA}.
 Note that these runs can be executed in parallel in the same time and even their sequential execution often takes less time then a single execution of the competing algorithms.
-This, in turn, means that achieving even \emph{Our(best)} results is computationally cheaper than execution of the competing algorithms.
+This, in turn, means that achieving even \emph{GREEDA (best)} results is computationally cheaper than execution of the competing algorithms.